FazEngineer/time-tracker-testing/Notes.md

 `root` -> `cypress_automation` -> `cypress` -> `integration`

 ## 8. Executing all the automation test
-Enter the following command in your vscode terminal `npm run test`
+To execute all of the automation tests enter the following command in your vscode terminal `npm run test`